Alfakynz/No-More-Popups/README.md

 ## 🔄 Versions

-This mod is currently made for Minecraft 1.21.1.
-It should work on other versions, but they haven't been tested yet.
+- 1.21.1 and higher
-Support for other versions is planned.
+- Support for older versions is planned.

 ## 📦 Installation